Biodiesel Laws and Incentives in Iowa

 Renewable Fuel Labeling Requirement

-Biodiesel, biobutanol, and ethanol blend dispensers must be affixed with decals identifying the type of fuel blend.
-If fuel blends containing more than 10% ethanol are being dispensed, the decal must include the statement: “For Flexible Fuel Vehicles Only.”
+If ethanol blended gasoline is blended higher than the standard, the dispenser must be affixed with decals stating the classification of the ethanol blended gasoline is for use in flexible fuel vehicles.
+If biobutanol blended gasoline is being dispensed, the decal must identify the classification of biobutanol blended gasoline.
 The Iowa Department of Agriculture and Land Stewardship (Department) may approve applications to place a decal in a special location on a pump with special lettering or colors that are clear and conspicuous to the consumer.

 More Laws and Incentives